Handling sign language transcription system with the computer-friendly numerical multilabels: Decision Tree-based HamNoSys parser

 The \textbf{Handshape thumb position} class describes the position of a thumb in the initial posture and has four possibilities.
 This class symbol can only be used right after the \textit{handshape base form} symbol or \textit{bending} symbol.
 Otherwise, an error will occur.
 The \textbf{Handshape bending} class describes the hand bending in the initial posture.
 This class symbol is in the range 0 to 5 and can be used only right after the \textit{handshape base form} symbol or \textit{handshape thumb position} symbol.
 Otherwise, an error will occur.
-Fig.~\ref{fig.ClassesAll} presents the thumb position and bending in combination with the handshape base form icon to increase its readability.
+Fig.~\ref{fig.ClassesAll} presents the thumb position and bending combined with the handshape base form icon to increase its readability.

 The \textbf{Hand position extended finger direction} class specifies two degrees of freedom.
-This class value can be in the range from 0 to 17.
+This class value can be in the range of 0 to 17.
 This class must occur at least once in the HamNoSys label.
 Otherwise, an error will occur since this class is mandatory.
 The \textbf{Hand position palm orientation} class is in the range 0 to 7 and specifies the third degree of freedom.
 Like the previous one, this class is mandatory.
 The symbol must be found in the HamNoSys label at least once - if not, an error will occur.

 Three remaining classes, \textbf{Hand location L/R} (Left/Right) \textbf{Hand location T/B} (Top/Bottom) and \textbf{Hand location distance}, describe the hand location, using x, y and z coordinates respectively.
-The first of them is in range 0 to 4, the second one uses 37 symbols, and the last class values are in between 0 and 5.
+The first is 0 to 4, the second uses 37 symbols, and the last class values are between 0 and 5.
 For \textbf{Hand location L/R} class, the symbol position is analyzed in relation to the \textbf{Hand location T/B} symbol (see Fig.~\ref{fig.ClassesAll}).

 As previously described, there are three mandatory symbol classes the parser shall find in the HamNoSys label: \textit{hand position base form}, \textit{hand extended finger direction}, and \textit{hand palm orientation}.
 If any of those classes are not found, an error will occur.